htrajan/ht-drawsteel/Draw Steel Rules (original).md

 **Power Roll + Might:**

-- 11 or lower: 5 damage; an ally within 10 can make a signature attack against the target as a free triggered action
+- **11 or lower:** 5 damage; an ally within 10 can make a signature attack against the target as a free triggered action
-- 12–16: 9 damage; an ally within 10 can make a signature attack with an edge against the target as a free triggered action
+- **12-16:** 9 damage; an ally within 10 can make a signature attack with an edge against the target as a free triggered action
-- 17+: 12 damage; two allies within 10 can each make a signature attack with an edge against the target as a free triggered action
+- **17+:** 12 damage; two allies within 10 can each make a signature attack with an edge against the target as a free triggered action

 **Effect:** If an attack is left to be resolved and the target was reduced to 0 Stamina, the attacker can pick a